aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/working-with-headers-in-npoi/_index.md

 ﻿---
-title: Working with Headers in NPOI – Aspose.Words for .NET
+title: Working with Headers in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Working with Headers in NPOI
 linktitle: Working with Headers in NPOI
 description: "Work with headers in a document easily and fast instead of using NPOI in C#."